We who wrestle with systems

 Actions take form, as each team member uses their competency and capabilities to execute their Jobs to Do, these tasks fed by ceaseless feedback loops.
 With each iteration, outputs materialize, as system updates are deployed, releases are delivered, and customers are served.

 Between each node intentions and errors also flow as our aspirations and our gaps.
 Defects emerge where intentions falter, and power pulses to correct our course.
-The crucible of alignment serves to confirm that business objectives are being effectively translated into operational targets and effect adjustments when warranted.
+The crucible of alignment serves to confirm that business objectives are being effectively translated into operational targets and trigger adjustments when warranted.

 The call to action